 Natural ovulation cycles

 Every month from puberty to menopause, an egg is released from a follicle within one of your ovaries.
-In natural ovulation, each month your ovary starts to grow several follicles, one of which becomes dominant.
+In natural ovulation, each month your ovary starts to grow several follicles, one of which goes on to ovulate.

 Two hormones are responsible for the development of follicles within your ovaries: